 Should a tech sabbath feel this strange?

 I like to think I have a healthy relationship with technology.
 Of course, that’s a lie.
 Most days, I’m tethered to my laptop, iPhone and other technologies from the time I wake up in the morning to the time I go to sleep at night.

 Within a few hours of setting up camp, I caught myself reaching for phantom devices.
 Technology is a hard habit to break.
 When people like me take a tech sabbath, we feel:

-I use (okay, overuse) technology to stay on top of current events.
+- ISOLATED: I use technology to stay on top of current events.
 When I can’t surf my favorite news sites every half hour, I feel cut off from what’s happening in the world — even though not much has changed since the last time I checked my newsfeed.

-Over the past few decades, technology has threaded itself into the fabric of everyday life.
+Over the past few decades, technology has woven itself into the fabric of everyday life.
 The ubiquity of technology makes a tech sabbath difficult for everyone — not just tech addicts.

 Don’t believe me?
 Step away from your smartphone, tablet, laptop, TV and other devices for a few days to discover how dependent you’ve become on technology.

 The upside of a tech sabbath is genuine connectedness

 Something interesting happened as the three of us struggled to survive our tech sabbath.
 Gradually, we started filling the gaps that were created by the absence of technology in each other’s lives.

 - Instead of using technology to stay on top of current events: We caught up on the “current events” that were happening in each other’s lives.